rohit23ahuja/observability-playground/README.md

 * example - no. of errors encountered in application.

 #### Summaries and Histograms
-* histograms sample the distribution of metric values by counting of events in configurable "buckets". histograms of batch jobs with their execution time as buckets.
+* histograms sample the distribution of metric values by counting of events in configurable "buckets".
+Example - histograms of batch jobs with their execution time as buckets.
+Jobs with 10 sec execution time(bucket 1), Jobs with 10-30sec execution time (bucket 2)

 ### Prometheus mistakes
 * avoid cardinality bombs - by not having a label_key which can have a lot of label_values.